Consumer Medicine Information

 Other side effects not listed above may also occur in some patients.
 Tell your doctor

 if you notice anything else that is making you feel unwell.

 Keep AGRYLIN capsules in their bottle until it is time to take your dose.
 If you take

 them out of their bottle, they may not keep well.

-Keep Agrylin Capsules in a cool dry place where the temperature stays below 25°C.
+Keep AGRYLIN in a cool dry place where the temperature stays below 25°C.

 Do not store it or any other medicine in the bathroom or near a sink.

 Do not leave it on a window sill or in the car on hot or cold days.
 Heat, cold and

 Keep AGRYLIN where children cannot reach it.
 A locked cupboard at least one-and-a-half